Striking the Right Balance: Ensuring Tenant Safety and Security

 3. Maintaining Rental Property Security

-When a tenant moves out, landlords must safely dispose of any personal information about the tenant.
-Landlords can do this by shredding paper documents or deleting any electronic records.
+When a tenant moves out, landlords must securely dispose of any personal information held on file.
+Shredding paper documents or securely deleting electronic records is necessary to protect tenant privacy and avoid potential misuse of personal data.

 5. Respecting Tenant’s Right to Peaceful Living